product-os/versionist/README.md

   "subject": "My random-case commit.",
   "body": "Lorem ipsum dolor sit amet.",
   "footer": {
+    "Closes": "#1",
     "closes": "#1",
     "foo": "bar"
   }
 }
 ```

-Should it be set to `false`, then case is preserved and tags are unchanged from
-their commit.
+Should strict casing be required, then either set the value of this option to `false`
+in the Versionist configuration file, or check only for strict case in its functions.

 ### `parseFooterTags (Boolean)`